Nearly half of LGBTQ Americans haven't come out at work

 And that's not just a problem for LGBTQ employees — that's a problem for employers, too.

 Fostering a culture of inclusion has direct effects on workers' output and productivity.
 In the same survey, 31% of LGBTQ respondents said they felt unhappy or depressed at work.
-Another 20% had stayed home from work because they're workplace "wasn't always accepting of LGBTQ people."
-Others said they're inability to feel comfortable at work had even pushed them to search for other jobs.
+Another 20% had stayed home from work because their workplace "wasn't always accepting of LGBTQ people."
+Others said their inability to feel comfortable at work had even pushed them to search for other jobs.

 A majority of respondents admitted they'd heard homophobic jokes at work, but most said they didn't report them, usually because they didn't believe their workplace would do anything to fix the issue.